 Lakes and other bodies of water naturally undergo changes as rivers and rainstorms wash silt and soil into them.
 However, humans can speed up the process through agricultural practices and through urban development that erodes the banks of rivers and lakes.
 As the silt and soil build up in the lake, they encourage new kinds of plant and animal populations to grow and others to decrease.
 The process often robs the body of water of oxygen that living things need.
 As silt and soil are deposited, the bottom of the body of water is built up and the lake or pond gradually becomes shallower, adding to the change in the aquatic ecosystem.

 Though wastewater is treated before being discharged, small amounts of detergents still end up in the water supply, contaminating it with phosphates.
 Phosphates from detergents, like nutrients from fertilizers, contribute to the growth of algae.
 This can affect the oxygen levels in bodies of water and harm plant and animals living in the body of water.
 Today, many detergents low in phosphates are available for purchase.

 Gasoline, oil and other petrochemicals also contribute to water pollution.
 This can occur on a large scale when an oil tanker springs a leak, as in the Exxon Valdez tanker spill off the coast of Alaska in 1989.
-On a smaller scale, water pollution occurs when the motor on a boat leaks into a lake or when rain washes oil drips from a driveway into groundwater.
+On a smaller scale, other things that can pollute water include oil and gas leaking from the motor of a boat on a lake or when rain washes oil drips from a driveway into groundwater.
 Maintaining vehicles and catching and repairing drips and leaks early can minimize this kind of pollution.